So-Fake: Benchmarking and Explaining Social Media Image Forgery Detection: Benchmark

-\textbf{So-Fake-Set.} We select real images from COCO~\cite{DBLP:conf/eccv/LinMBHPRDZ14}, Flickr30k~\cite{DBLP:journals/ijcv/PlummerWCCHL17}, OpenImages~\cite{DBLP:journals/corr/abs-2210-14142} and WIDER~\cite{DBLP:conf/cvpr/XiongZLT15}, as these datasets contain complex scenes representative of real-world social media contexts.
-We also incorporate CelebA~\cite{DBLP:conf/iccv/LiuLWT15}, OpenForensics~\cite{DBLP:conf/iccv/LeNYE21}, and FFHQ~\cite{DBLP:journals/pami/KarrasLA21} to ensure comprehensive coverage of facial content, which constitutes a significant portion of social media imagery across various categories.
-The final dataset contains over 750K+ real images and 1.5M+ source images for synthetic generation, resulting in 0.7M+ full synthetic and 0.7M+ tampered images, respectively.
+\textbf{So-Fake-Set.} We construct So-Fake-Set from public image datasets to support large-scale, reproducible benchmark construction.
+Specifically, we select real images from COCO~\cite{DBLP:conf/eccv/LinMBHPRDZ14}, Flickr30k~\cite{DBLP:journals/ijcv/PlummerWCCHL17}, OpenImages~\cite{DBLP:journals/corr/abs-1811-00982}, and WIDER~\cite{DBLP:conf/cvpr/XiongZLT15}, as these datasets contain complex scenes involving humans, animals, diverse environments, and daily activities commonly observed in social-media content.
+We further incorporate CelebA~\cite{DBLP:conf/iccv/LiuLWT15}, OpenForensics~\cite{DBLP:conf/iccv/LeNYE21}, and FFHQ~\cite{DBLP:journals/pami/KarrasLA21} to ensure sufficient coverage of facial content, which remains a frequent subject of online image manipulation.
+In total, So-Fake-Set comprises approximately 650K real images, 650K full synthetic samples, and 650K tampered samples, as shown in Fig.~\ref{Figure3}(a) (left).
+The split is grouped by source image to prevent content leakage.

-\textbf{So-Fake-OOD.} For OOD benchmark, we deliberately source images from a different distribution by collecting content directly from Reddit using its official API.
-This ensures that our benchmark reflects authentic social media content not present in standard computer vision datasets, providing a rigorous evaluation of cross-domain generalization.
-Figure~\ref{Figure2}(a) shows representative examples of our collected data.
-In total, we collected 100K Reddit images to build the benchmark, with approximately 33K serving as real images while the remaining 67K are used to generate synthetic test samples.
-We describe the filtering criteria and the subreddit selection methodology in the Appendix~\ref{suppl:human-assessment}.
+\textbf{So-Fake-OOD.} For the OOD benchmark, we collect authentic images from five social-media platforms: Reddit, Bluesky, Tumblr, X, and Instagram.
+These platforms provide diverse and informal user-generated content across our 12 predefined categories, with visual styles, compression patterns, and topical distributions that differ from the public datasets used in So-Fake-Set.
+This design introduces platform-dependent distributional factors for evaluating whether detectors trained on So-Fake-Set can transfer to native social-media imagery.
+To ensure compliance with platform terms and usage policies, we follow the content policies of each platform.
+We release images from Reddit, Bluesky, and Tumblr only where redistribution is compatible with the relevant platform policies and our release protocol; for X and Instagram, we release source hyperlinks rather than image files.
+From this collection, we retain roughly 33K real images and generate corresponding full synthetic and tampered samples, yielding about 33K images per class, as shown in Fig.~\ref{Figure3}(a) (left).